freedomofpress/securedrop-client/.github/pull_request_template.md

  - [ ] I have tested these changes in the appropriate Qubes environment
  - [ ] I do not have an appropriate Qubes OS workstation set up (the reviewer will need to test these changes)
  - [ ] These changes should not need testing in Qubes

+ If the client interacts with a new file, or no longer interacts with a file, the AppArmor profile may need to be updated.
+Please check as applicable:

+ - [ ] I have submitted a separate PR for the AppArmor profile update to the [packaging repo](https://github.com/freedomofpress/securedrop-debian-packaging)
+ - [ ] No AppArmor profile update is required for these changes